m-lab/jostler/USAGE.md

 ## Introduction

-The jostler was designed to accelerate the process of getting new measurement data into BigQuery.
+The [jostler and autoloader system][autoloader] was designed to accelerate the process of getting new measurement data into BigQuery.

 * measurement service -> JSON -> jostler -> JSONL -> autoloader -> BigQuery